leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 854. K-Similar Strings (Hard)

 Iteritive Deepening DFS.
 Enumerate how many swap should be taken at least, then DFS within this limitation.

+## 855. Exam Room (Medium)

+The problem description doesn't hold water because even though the range of n is 10^4 which requires a O(n * log(n)) solution, the actual range is 10^3 and one can pass with a O(n * n) solution.

+### TreeSet O(n) Insert and O(log(n)) Remove

+Scan all existed students while inserting and use treeset's remove while leaving.

+### PriorityQueue without Map O(log(n)) Insert and O(n) Remove

+Sort the gaps in the PriorityQueue.
+Split one gap when inserting one student and merge two gaps together when one student leaves.

+The remove process here is O(n) because we don't have one map here the default remove in PriorityQueue is O(n).

+### PriorityQueue with Map O(log(n)) Insert and O(log(n)) Remove

+One HaspMap to map from the gap to its position in the PriorityQueue.
+Obviously we couldn't use the PriorityQueue provided by Java anymore and need to write by ourselves.